 What the Lack of Testosterone does to Your Body

-Remember that as the testosterone levels plummet, your body will naturally begin to absorb more of the estrogen it produces, leading to estrogenic side effects that you likely tried very hard to avoid during your cycle.
+If you just stop your cycle and forego PCT, you will begin to notice the side effects almost as soon as the steroid exits your body completely.
+Remember that as the testosterone levels plummet, your body will naturally begin to absorb more of the Estrogen it produces, leading to estrogenic side effects that you likely tried very hard to avoid during your cycle.

 How Post Cycle Therapy Works